Truxnell/voltaicforge/content/post/2022/2022-12-31-DuckDNS-with-UDMPro/index.md

 In this case, my config file is located at `/run/ddns-eth8-inadyn.conf`

 Edit the file (using VI) and add a duckdns config block:
-(VI by default doesnt allow editing, press `i` to enter 'interactive' mode to turn it into a text editor)
+(VI by default doesn't allow editing, press `i` to enter 'interactive' mode to turn it into a text editor)

 ```text
 provider duckdns.org:2 {